utkueray/CQA/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+Download the project by cloning the following link or download the zip version from github.

 ```
 https://github.com/utkueray/CQA.git